 Isn’t it unbelievable how everything can change in an afternoon?
 All of a sudden, being unfriended meant nothing, school alliances meant nothing, even divorce and jobs and money had no relevance.

 We called Ben and a few other kids from school and all of us waited in the hospital lobby until Maya’s mom came out at midnight and told us we needed to go home, that Sam was breathing on his own, and that she thought he would be upgraded to serious condition.
 The funny thing was, none of Sam’s wild hotshot friends were the ones in the waiting room.
-It was Ben, his mom, Maya and I, Pat Murphy, Sam’s old girlfriend from middle school, Ria Herrera, and this good friend of Sam’s family, Zahra Kahn.
+It was Ben, his mom, Maya and I, Pat Murphy, Ann Herrera (Sam’s old girlfriend from middle school), and this good friend of Sam’s family, Zahra Kahn.
 We looked like a sad, scaled-down version of the United Nations…just waiting.

-We talked about everything from what clubs we wanted to join in the fall to the recent report in the newspaper that Sam had been driving under the influence, which most of us had already guessed.
+We talked about everything from school to the recent report in the newspaper that Sam had been driving under the influence, which most of us had already guessed.
 When the conversations trickled away from people and events, we talked about books we’d read, Ben’s party, and even that quote from Joseph Campbell about following your bliss.
 All young people aren’t air-headed; we can be quite thoughtful, even when our brains are darting all over the place.

 I personally liked the conversations best when Ben’s mom joined us, which she usually did when she drove Ben in.
 I remember this one conversation in the waiting room the day before they finally let us see Sam.
 Only Ben, his mom, and I were there at the time.
 Ms. Starr was a big fan of Joseph Campbell, too, and she said she believed what he had said about finding the track you are supposed to be on–that it’s there all the time waiting for you.